Interview questions – what will you be asked and how to answer them

 - In February Jayne Instone and the Kent Student Law Society host a mock interviews day where a number of legal recruiters/ training managers and/or solicitors come to Kent to offer formal mock interviews.
 You will be told when this is happening via the weekly employability bulletin.
 In 2021 this took place remotely.
 After C19 it is likely that we shall have both on-campus and remote mock interviews available.
 Sign ups are necessary.

 - If you have a mentor via the KLS Professional Mentoring Scheme your mentor may be willing to run through an interview practice with you.

 - Aspiring Solicitors annually offer formal mock interview with your choice of law firm.
-Sign up for their newsletter to be kept informed of when this will take place.
 They also offer an ‘Ambassador‘ scheme which allows you to make contact with a solicitor in practice.
 This may be another way to ask questions about interviews and….you may be lucky enough to find someone to run you through a mock interview!

 - A local law firm runs an annual competition (in Spring term) to win a mock interview.
 You will hear about this via KLTS and the Employability Bulletin.

 - Team Up in partnership with Norton Rose Fulbright provides an annual opportunity to take part in their week-long programme of training, mentoring and interview assistance to outstanding and diverse students.
 The programme is open for applications in the spring term but you can find out more on their website.
 Once again, you will be notified when the new scheme is open via the employability bulletin.